 International Communication and Information Policy (CIP) is led by the United States Deputy Assistant Secretary for Cyber and International Communications, Robert L. Strayer.

 CIP is divided into three offices: Bilateral and Regional Affairs, Multilateral Affairs, and Technology and Security Policy.

 The Office of Bilateral and Regional Affairs focuses on targeted bilateral-objectives divided by region and works directly with foreign governments to promote fair, market friendly digital economy policies.
 Some of the current hot topics in CIP-BA include 5G, ASEAN related events, and the EUR Privacy Shield Ombudsperson Mechanism.

 Multilateral Affairs (CIP/MA)

 The Office of Multilateral Affairs (MA) works closely with industry and civil society to determine U.S. interests and lead U.S. delegations to multilateral meetings to advocate for fair and market friendly digital economy, telecommunications and internet policies.
+Ambassador Grace Koh leads the U.S. delegation to the World Radiocommunication Conference (WRC-19).
 Officers continually work to support the ITAC Advisory Committees, which help to coordinate Executive Branch views on related policies.
 Current topics areas include, but are not limited to ITU, WRC, CITEL, OECD, G7, G20, IGF and APEC-TEL.

 Technology and Security Policy (CIP/TS)